partigabor/aromatica-old/database/output/md/mace_gen.md

 bibFile = "static/files/bibliography.json"
 +++

+The aril (seed-covering) of the nutmeg, related to nutmeg.

+, related to nutmeg.

-Spice made from the dried fleshy covering of the nutmeg seed, related to nutmeg.
+According to WordNet: Spice made from the dried fleshy covering of the nutmeg seed.

 Mace (*Myristica fragrans* Houtt.) is a culinary spice from the *Myristicaceae* family,[^powo] originating in the region(s) of Moluccas (Indonesia)It is used for its aril, primarily for confectionary; peptic ulcers.
 Its aroma is described as sweet, bitter, salty, with a heat index of 1.[^ucla_medicinal_2002]

 |English|Arabic|Chinese|     Hungarian    |
 |-------|------|-------|------------------|